Garmin Forerunner: Models

 Garmin registered the name "Forerunner" with the United States Patent and Trademark Office in August 2001 but released the first watches—the 101, 201, and 301—in 2003.
 In 2006, the 205 and 305 launched.
 These models are smaller than the first generation and feature a more sensitive SiRFstarIII GPS receiver chip.
 In late 2007, the Forerunner 50 was introduced.
-As opposed to GPS, this model paired with a foot pod to measure displacement.
-The Forerunner 50 came with a USB stick that allowed training data to be transferred wirelessly to one's pc.
+Instead of GPS, this model was paired with a foot pod to measure displacement.
+The Forerunner 50 came with a USB stick that allowed training data to be transferred wirelessly to a computer.
 This feature has since become a staple of Garmin's more full-featured sport watches.

-The Forerunner 405 was introduced in 2008 and is significantly smaller than its predecessors, only slightly outsizing a typical wristwatch.
-The 405 also featured improved satellite discovery and connection.

-In 2009, Garmin produced three new models: the Forerunner 60 (an evolution of the Forerunner 50), the Forerunner 405CX (405 chassis), and the Forerunner 310XT (an evolution of the 305 chassis).
-New features in these models included additional battery life and vibration alerts on the 310XT and advanced calorie consumption modelling on all watches.
-The new calorie consumption modelling in these devices was the result of Garmin's first collaboration with Finnish physiological analytics firm First beat.
-The 310XT was also the first watch of the Forerunner series to be waterproof, thus allowing its use for swimming and on all legs of a Triathlon, also thanks to extended battery life.
-In 2010 a firmware update added vastly improved open-water swimming metrics.
+The Forerunner 405 was introduced in 2008 and was significantly smaller than its predecessors, marginally out-sizing a typical wristwatch.
+The 405 also featured improved satellite acquisition and connection.
+In 2009, Garmin introduced three new models: the Forerunner 60 (an evolution of the Forerunner 50), the Forerunner 405CX (405 chassis), and the Forerunner 310XT (an evolution of the 305 chassis).
+New features in these models included increased battery life and vibration alerts on the 310XT, and advanced calorie consumption modeling across all models.
+The new calorie consumption modeling in these devices was the result of Garmin's first collaboration with Finnish physiological analytics firm Firstbeat.
+The 310XT was also the first watch of the Forerunner series to be waterproof, allowing its use for swimming and all legs of a triathlon, fueled by an extended battery life.
+In 2010, a firmware update added vastly improved open-water swimming metrics.

 In 2010, the Forerunner 110, 210 and 410 were introduced.
-The releases included the addition of a touch-sensitive bezel on the 410, presumably, although heavily debated, allowing for easier scrolling and selection of functions.
+The releases included the addition of a touch-sensitive bezel on the 410, presumably, allowing for easier scrolling and selection of functions.
 It was touted as providing "unmatched reliability in sweaty, rainy conditions."

-The Forerunner 610 was released in the spring of 2011.
-It features a touch-sensitive screen as well as vibration alerts.

-In 2012 the Forerunner 910XT was introduced, which is a development of the 310XT.
-This version was originally supposed to be released in Q4 of 2011, but the November date had slipped and it was eventually released in Q1 of 2012.
-New features introduced in this model are the inclusion of the Sifter iv chipset, a barometric altimeter, and improved swimming metrics using an accelerometer in the watch.
+The Forerunner 610 was released in the spring of 2011 and featured a touch-sensitive screen as well as vibration alerts.
+In 2012, the Forerunner 910XT was introduced, an updated version of the 310XT.
+It was originally supposed to be released in Q4 of 2011, but was eventually released in Q1 of 2012.
+New features introduced in this model included the Sifter IV chipset, a barometric altimeter, and improved swimming metrics using an accelerometer in the watch.
 This allowed it to automatically count pool lengths and to recognize swimming styles.
 A further addition to the series was the Forerunner 10, a simple watch offering just GPS tracking of activities and run metrics like distance, pace and calories burned.